-As of 1 July 2019, all small business employers with 4 – 19 employees are now required to report through STP as well as employers with 20 or more employees who are already using this system.
+As of 1 July 2019, all small business employers with more than four employees are now required to report through STP as well as employers with 20 or more employees who should already using this system.

 This means that each pay run must be electronically filed with the ATO.
 Previously, you didn’t have to report wages and withholding until annual PAYG payment summaries were submitted.
 So this is a big change.

 If you’re unsure of why this change is happening in the ATO, you’re not alone.
 While the ATO tells us that STP is simply to make reporting easier.
 Regular reporting means that annual PAYG payment summaries are no longer required.

 So in a nutshell, STP means that the ATO now knows, on a live and up-to-date basis, whether an employer is making payments to employees compliantly.